cozy/cozy-home/docs/konnector-manifest.md

 advanced        | Indicates if the field should be displayed in the "advanced" area of the form (default: `false`) default         | Default value.
-It can a string for a text field, or an object for a select field (`"default": {"value": "foo","name": "bar"},`) description     | Field description, as a locale key. label           | Custom label, represented by a locale key.
-Ex: `fields.identifier.label`.
-The key must match a path in the `locales` property provided in the manifest. max             | Maximum length of the value (number of characters) min             | Minimum length of the value (number of characters) options         | When the field is a dropdown, list of available options
+It can a string for a text field, or an object for a select field (`"default": {"value": "foo","name": "bar"},`) description     | Field description, as a locale key. label           | Predefined label.
+This value must match a locale key provided by Cozy-Home.
+Example: With `label: "identifier"`, Cozy-Home will use the locale key `account.form.label.idenfier`.
+To provide custom translation for fields, see the [`fields` property in the `locales`](#field-locales) manifest object. max             | Maximum length of the value (number of characters) min             | Minimum length of the value (number of characters) options         | When the field is a dropdown, list of available options